enekodr/wake-on-lan-server/Readme.md

 ## API documentation

-The API contains a single endpoint:
+The API contains a single endpoint that accepts a **POST** request:

 ```text
 http://[server-ip]:[server-port]/wake-on-lan